bitlabstudio/django-influxdb-metrics/README.rst

     * * * * * cd /path/to/project/ && /path/to/venv/bin/python /path/to/project/manage.py influxdb_get_memory_usage username > $HOME/mylogs/cron/influxdb-get-memory-usage.log 2>&1

-The series created in your influxdb will be named ``<prefix>server.memory.usage<postfix>`` and will have the following columns:
+The series created in your InfluxDB will be named ``<prefix>server.memory.usage<postfix>`` and will have the following columns:

 * ``value``: The total memory usage in bytes